 program of each school district which maintains a fully approved program

 of special education, the annual sum of $9,000.
 Districts participating in a joint agreement special

 education program shall not receive such reimbursement if reimbursement is made

 for a director of the joint agreement program.

-(g) For readers, working with blind or partially seeing children 1/2
+(g) Through fiscal year 2017, for readers working with blind or partially seeing children, 1/2

 of their salary but not more than $400 annually per child.
 Readers may